Structure and function of the ovum in the female reproductive system

-The ovum (the egg cell) is the female reproductive cell in the female reproductive system, It is large in size (as sesame seed size) due to the storage of the nutrient materials.
+The ovum (the egg cell) is the female reproductive cell in the female reproductive system, It is large (as sesame seed size) due to the storage of the nutrient materials.

-The ovum is not capable of active movement, and it is much larger than the sperms cells when the ovum joins with the sperms during the fertilization, and a diploid cell (the zygote) is formed, and the embryo is formed, which gradually grows into a new organism.
+The ovum is not capable of active movement, and it is much larger than the sperm cells when the ovum joins with the sperms during fertilization, and a diploid cell (the zygote) is formed, and the embryo is formed, which gradually grows into a new organism.

 The ovum is a spherical cell and not mobile (static), It is one of the largest cells in the human body, it is visible to the naked eye without the aid of a microscope or other magnification device, and it is approximately 0.12 mm in diameter.